MarionQL/schrodinger_fingerprint_plotter/README.md

     - The script uses this protein file to extract residue names and is used to order the residue labels
     - The schrodinger output only includes the chain ID and the residue number, so that is why we need the pdb of the protein

+3. This script is compatible with python 3 and up
 Flags:

 Required: